Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bayonet Head statistical area's population is estimated at around 3,617 as of Nov 2025.
-This reflects an increase of 345 people (10.5%) since the 2021 Census, which reported a population of 3,272 people.
-The change is inferred from the resident population of 3,419 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 148 validated new addresses since the Census date.
-This level of population equates to a density ratio of 690 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Bayonet Head's 10.5% growth since the 2021 census exceeded the SA3 area (8.7%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the estimated population of the suburb of Bayonet Head is around 3,621.
+This figure reflects an increase of 349 people since the 2021 Census, which reported a population of 3,272.
+The change was inferred from AreaSearch's resident population estimate of 3,419 following examination of ABS's latest ERP data release in June 2024 and an additional 148 validated new addresses since the Census date.
+This results in a population density ratio of 691 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Bayonet Head's growth rate of 10.7% since the 2021 Census exceeded both the SA3 area (9.0%) and the SA4 region, making it a growth leader in the region.
+Interstate migration contributed approximately 52.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth of non-metropolitan areas nationally is projected, with Bayonet Head expected to increase by 554 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, the suburb is projected to increase by 555 persons, reflecting a total increase of 12.8% over the 17 years.

 Frequently Asked Questions - Population